 - Merida: This is the major city where the airport is, about an hour to an hour and a half drive from Hacienda Temozon.

-- Uxmal: We loved going to these ruins!
+- Uxmal: We loved going to the Mayan Ruins at Uxmal.
 It was approximately a 45 minute drive to this historic site of Mayan ruins.
+You could spend the better part of a day there exploring this Mayan civilization.
+You’ll get a lot more out of it with a guided tour of Uxmal.

 - Choco-Story: This museum is across the road from Uxmal and worth a visit.
 It recounts the history of the region through the importance of cocoa during many centuries.